 Despite it being heavier than most, it feels light on, and the insulation is cozy and lofty.
 Wearing it feels like being hugged all day long.
 The hood is helmet compatible, while all four pockets are ideally placed.

 Two breast pockets allow for storage of materials while wearing a harness (ideal for climbing) while the two hand warmer pockets are lofty and comfortable.
 Our only wish is that they were a touch larger.
 That said, there are no interior pockets, but we didn't think it was necessary for this technical outdoor jacket.
-It scores an eight out of ten in this metric.

 Style & Fit

 As the most expensive jacket in this review, we are not stoked on the $350 price tag.
-While performance and durability of the materials are impeccable, we were a little let down with the zipper.
+While the performance and durability of the materials are impeccable, we were a little let down with the zipper.
 The teeth are small and not very durable.
-In addition, it catches the super lofty liner, sticking many times during this testing period.
+Also, it catches the super lofty liner, sticking many times during this testing period.
 There were not just one or two times this happened, but almost on a daily basis, we spent over a minute trying to zip or unzip the jacket.

 We even got it caught to the point where we couldn't get it unstuck, then the zipper teeth broke.
 While this was returned promptly for a new jacket, we were unimpressed with zipper quality.
-That said, the craftsmanship and quality of the material are above and beyond anything else. $350 is a lot to pay though.
-If you have the money, it's worth it.
-Otherwise take a look at other options that are a lot less, like the Columbia Mighty Lite Hooded Plush for only $130.
+That said, the craftsmanship and quality of the material are above and beyond anything else.